It’s not quite a pint they serve you in Phnom Penh, but it’s also not quite a dollar! At 75 cents per class, how does Angkor Beer taste?

 And how does Angkor Beer taste?
 Pretty damned good on a hot day in Siem Reap

-Update; As time has gone by living here we’ve drifted away from Angkor Beef and more into Cambodia Beer.
+Update; As time has gone by living here we’ve drifted away from Angkor Beer and more into Cambodia Beer.
 Cambodia Beer seems to be unknown out of the country, but is the local weapon of choice.

 But that is not to say we are not always on the lookout for something new from Angkor Beer, so we were really happy to discover Angkor Extra Stout.
 Cambodians like their black beers and this was every bit as good, if not better than ABC Stout!
 The Cambodian beer quest continues.